 The deadpan writer and actor who, as TV's Frank, delivered diabolical scheming and perfect comic timing from the depths of the Mystery Science Theater 3000 satellite.

-Frank Conniff arrived at Mystery Science Theater 3000 with the perfect pedigree: a sharp, satirical mind honed in New York's alternative comedy scene and the son of a noted journalist.
-Hired initially as a writer, his dry, absurdist wit helped shape the show's legendary riffing style.
-He soon stepped in front of the camera as Dr. Forrester's bumbling, reluctant henchman, 'TV's Frank'.
-With his tall frame, perpetually worried expression, and a delivery that mixed menace with childish glee, he became an essential part of the show's golden age, the perfect foil to both the mad scientist and the robots in the theater.
-After MST3K, Conniff continued to work as a writer and performer, contributing to shows like 'The Daily Show' in its early years and hosting the 'Movie Sign with the Mads' podcast with former co-star Trace Beaulieu, proving the enduring appeal of his particular brand of cultured, low-key comedy.
+Frank Conniff played Dr. Forrester's bumbling, reluctant henchman 'TV's Frank' on Mystery Science Theater 3000.
+He arrived with a sharp, satirical mind honed in New York's alternative comedy scene, the son of a noted journalist.
+Hired initially as a writer, his dry, absurdist wit helped shape the show's riffing style.
+On camera, his tall frame, perpetually worried expression, and delivery mixing menace with childish glee made him an essential part of the show's golden age.
+After MST3K, Conniff contributed to 'The Daily Show' in its early years and hosted the 'Movie Sign with the Mads' podcast with former co-star Trace Beaulieu.

 1946–1964